-Assume an architecture where you have two DPM servers, DPM1 and DPM2.
+As an example, let’s assume an architecture for two DPM servers, DPM1 and DPM2.
 Each of these servers protects one or more data sources of their own.
-To set up chaining for these two servers, do the following:
+To set up chaining for these two servers you’d do the following:

 Install the DPM protection agent from DPM1 to DPM2 and vice versa.

 Configure secondary protection on DPM2 for servers that DPM1 protects.

 Configure secondary protection on DPM1 for servers that DPM2 protects.